Prag8855/aab/content/guides/residence-permit.md

 **If you apply for a [work visa](/glossary/Work%20Visa)**, you need a job offer *before* you apply.
 Your job offer must meet the [work visa requirements](/guides/work-visa#work-visa-requirements).

 **If you don't have a job offer**, get an [opportunity card](/glossary/Chancenkarte).
-It lets you come to Germany and look for work.
+It allows you to come to Germany and look for work.
 If your spouse is a German resident, you can get a [family reunion visa](/glossary/Family%20reunion%20visa) instead.

 **[How to find a job ➞](/guides/find-a-job-in-berlin)**